🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Blood volume and fluid retention

 To meet the increased needs of both mother and baby, blood volume increases significantly.
-This expansion can add up to 2 kilos.
-Similarly, fluid retention due to hormonal fluctuations can add 1 to 3 kilos, affecting ankles, feet and hands in particular.
+This expansion can represent up to 2 additional kilos.
+Similarly, fluid retention due to hormonal fluctuations can add 1 to 3 kilos, affecting the ankles, feet and hands in particular.

 Fat reserves

-Finally, reserves of grease are stored to provide a source of energy for both childbirth and lactation.
-These reserves, mainly located in the thighs, hips and lower back, account for around 3 to 4 kilos of total weight gain.
+Finally, additional fat reserves are stored to provide a source of energy for both childbirth and possible lactation.
+These reserves, mainly located in the thighs, hips and lower back, account for around 3 to 4 kilos of the total weight gain.

-Prenatal consultations are crucial for monitoring the health of both mother and baby.
+Attending antenatal clinics is crucial for monitoring the health of both mother and baby.
 Doctors use various indicators, including weight measurement, to ensure that weight gain is adequate and safe.
-They also take into account the evolution of the UTERUS and examine BLOOD samples to check levels of iron and other essential vitamins.
+They also take into account the development of the UTERUS and examine BLOOD samples to check levels of iron and other essential vitamins.

-Based on prenatal consultations, healthcare professionals can formulate specific dietary recommendations.
-This often includes guidelines on daily calorie intake, hydration, and the choice of types of food beneficial to both mother and baby.
+On the basis of antenatal consultations, healthcare professionals can formulate specific dietary recommendations.
+This often includes guidelines on daily calorie intake, hydration, and the choice of types of food that are beneficial for both mother and baby.

 Any unusual or disproportionate symptoms, such as excessive or sudden weight gain, should be reported immediately to the healthcare professional.
-Additional tests may be required to rule out underlying medical conditions.
-These include gestational diabetes or hypertension, which could complicate the birth and affect both mother and baby.
+Further investigations may be required to exclude underlying medical conditions.
+In particular gestational diabetes or hypertension, which could complicate the birth and affect both mother and baby.